Butcher series for Hamiltonian Poisson integrators through symplectic groupoids: Conclusion

 \section{Conclusion}

-The algebraic tools of geometric integration extend for the study of Poisson geometry and bring new insights, from both geometric and computational viewpoints.
+The algebraic tools of geometric integration extend for the study of Poisson geometry.
+In the framework of symplectic groupoids, they bring new insights, from both geometric and computational viewpoints.
 Some possible extensions of the present work could include the creation of a stability analysis in the context of Hamiltonian Poisson integrators.
 For instance, steep dynamical systems of conservative mechanics may benefit from the formalism we introduced.
 We also plan to implement implicit methods and benchmark their orders in order to provide numerical illustrations of our algebraic results.
 This will deserve a more mechanics oriented article.
-On the algebraic side, a natural extension could adapt the Hopf algebra of substitution for the backward error analysis in this context, and a more general geometric context could yield post-Lie algebras.
+On the algebraic side, we expect this work to open many perspectives.
+A natural extension could adapt the Hopf algebra of substitution for the backward error analysis in this context.
+At last, a more general geometric context could yield post-Lie algebras.
 This is matter for future work.

-\textbf{Acknowledgements.} The authors would like to thank Chenchang Zhu and the Oberseminar on algebraic topology of Göttingen for helpful discussions.
-The first author thanks Anton Fehnker, a Göttingen student, for having brought useful insights on Farmer series during the summer 2023.
+\textbf{Acknowledgements.} The authors would like to thank Anton Fehnker, Camille Laurent-Gengoux, Jean-David Jacques, Chenchang Zhu, the AGATA seminar of Montpellier and the Oberseminar on algebraic topology of Göttingen for helpful discussions.
 The authors acknowledge the support of the French program ANR-11-LABX-0020-0 (Labex Lebesgue) and the Deutsche Forschungsgemeinschaft RTG 2491.